cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Some mlog operations are produced by different Mindcode operators.
 When the optimizations are only applied to operations corresponding to specific Mindcode operators, these operators are listed in the **Operator** column.

 > [!IMPORTANT]
 > Some optimizations applied to `or`, `and`, `land`, `xor`, `shl` and `shr` operations applied to non-integer or non-boolean values may produce different results from unoptimized code: unoptimized code would result into an integer value (or boolean value in case of `land`), while the optimized code may produce a non-integer value.
 Passing a non-integer/non-boolean value into these operators is unusual, but not impossible.
 These optimizations are therefore only performed on `advanced` level and can be turned off by setting the level to `basic`.

 If the optimization level is `advanced`, the following additional expressions are handled:

 * If the `@constant` in a `sensor var @constant @id` instruction is a known item, liquid, block or unit constant, the Mindustry's ID of the objects is looked up and the instruction is replaced by `set var <id>`, where `<id>` is a numeric literal.
-* If the `id` in a `lookup <type> id` instruction is a constant, Mindcode searches for the appropriate item, liquid, block or unit with given id and if it finds one, the instruction is replaced by `set var <object>`, where `<object>` is an item, liquid, block or unit literal.
+* If the `id` in a `lookup <type> id` instruction is a constant, Mindcode searches for the appropriate item, liquid, block or unit with given id and if it finds one, the instruction is replaced by `set var <built-in>`, where `<built-in>` is an item, liquid, block or unit literal.

 Mindcode contains a list of known Mindustry objects and their IDs, obtained from the latest Mindustry version.
 These IDs are expected to be immutable, but the optimization can be turned off by setting the optimization level to `basic` if the actual IDs turn out to be different from the IDs known to Mindcode.